Home Compare LOGN.SW vs TEL

 Profitability

-On profitability, Logitech International S.A. ranks near the top of the group; TE Connectivity plc sits in the weaker half.
+The same broad pattern appears on profitability: Logitech International S.A. ranks near the top of the group, while TE Connectivity plc stays in the weaker half.

 LOGN.SW